JorgePe/pyb00st/README.md

 mymovehub = MoveHub("00:16:53:A4:CD:7E", "hci0")
 print( mymovehub.getname() )
 ```
-See also examples folder on source code tree.
+See also 'examples' folder on source code tree.

 ## Roadmap ##